WesR/Halcyon/README.md

 ## Getting started
 1. Create an account to use as a bot account
-2. Install using `python3 -m pip install halcyon-matrix` or using the Releases tab
+2. Install using `python3 -m pip install halcyon` or using the Releases tab
 3. Generate a token using `python3 -m halcyon -s homeserver.xyz -u @user:homeserver.xyz -p yourP@$$w0rd`
 4. Start with the demo below